Lacaille 9352: Planetary system

 In June 2020, two super-Earth planets were reported, as well as a third signal with a period of 50.7 days that may be due to stellar activity—however, if this planet is real it may be located within the habitable zone.
 They were detected using the radial velocity method from observations with HARPS in Chile and HIRES in Hawaii.

+Additionally, the star presents a difference on proper motion measurements taken by the Hipparcos and Gaia spacecrafts, suggesting the presence of an outer giant planet.